 A suck blister forms when there is friction on the baby’s lips.
 The baby’s lips create a seal when they latch at the breast.
-What we want to see are the lips relaxed and flanged with a large portion of areola tissue in their mouth after latching.
-Suck blisters result from compensations where the baby uses their lips to hold on to breast tissue for a variety of reasons.
+We want to see the lips relaxed and flanged with a large portion of areola tissue in their mouth after latching.
+Suck blisters result from compensations where the baby uses their lips to hold onto breast tissue for a variety of reasons.

 Suck blisters can be on the top or bottom lip or both.
 On the top lip, it may be just in the middle of the lip or span the entire lip.
-Skin on the lips may appear two toned or swollen.
-No matter where the suck blisters are, it is a red flag that it is necessary to take a deeper look into why.
+The skin on the lips may appear two-toned or swollen.
+No matter where the suck blisters are, it is a red flag, and necessary to take a deeper look into why they are happening.